 Anna is currently working as a Lecturer in Musicology at Broookes, where she teaches various modules on the Music MA course.
 She also works as a freelance journalist, and has written about her research for a wide range of magazines including BBC Music Magazine, BBC History Magazine, Who Do You Think You Are?
 Magazine and Opera Magazine.
 Ann has also curated two operatic exhibitions.
 The first, Sir Charles Santley: A Victorian Celebrity was held at Liverpool Central Library in Spring 2016.
 The second, Opera in the East End, was shown at Queen Mary, University of London in March 2017.
 For further information, please see Anna’s website: www.annamariabarry.com

 Follow Andrew on Twitter: @orlandowalden

-Andrew is researching the representation of religion and religious belief in opera from around 1870 to the First World War, focusing primarily on the Italian repertory.
-Andrew‘s research is supported by an Oxford Brookes 150th Anniversary Scholarship and he is being supervised by Dr Barbara Eichner.
+In 2019, Andrew completed his PhD on the representation of religion and religious belief in opera from around 1870 to the First World War, focusing primarily on the Italian repertory.
+Andrew‘s research was supported by an Oxford Brookes 150th Anniversary Scholarship and he was supervised by Dr Barbara Eichner.

 Elsewhere Andrew works as a consultant in business development and fundraising for arts and cultural organisations.
+He organised a work shop “Opera in the East End” at Queen Mary University of London in 2017.
 Previously his postgraduate research in history led to the publication of a book, ‘Makers and Manners: politics and morality in post-war Britain’ (Politicos, 2004).